act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 name: Element with `aria-hidden` has no content in sequential focus navigation
 rule_type: atomic
 description: |
-  This rule checks that elements with an `aria-hidden` attribute do not contain elements that are part of the sequential focus navigation.
+  This rule checks that elements with an `aria-hidden` attribute do not contain elements that are part of the sequential focus navigation and focusable.
 accessibility_requirements:
   wcag20:4.1.2: # Name, Role, Value (A)
     forConformance: true